mIRC-Scripters/mirckb/docs/source/identifiers/vol.rst

     * - Property
       - Description
     * - mute
-      - Returns the current ''mute'' settings for the specified sound type parameter.
+      - Returns the current ``mute`` settings for the specified sound type parameter.

 Examples
 --------